Infant Safety Tips

 Enjoy bathing your baby while keeping them safe.
 Be sure to:

-• Wait to bathe your baby until their umbilical cord falls off.
+- Wait to bathe your baby until the umbilical cord falls off.

-• Keep water temperature lower than 95 degrees.
-Test bath water before you place your baby in it or run water on their body.
+- Keep the water temperature below 95 degrees.
+Test the bath water before you place your baby in it or run water on their body.

-• Never leave a baby alone in a bathtub.
+- Never leave your baby alone in the bathtub.

 Car Safety

-• Buy a new rear-facing infant car seat.
-Avoid buying a used car seat because car seats that have been in an accident or are older are no longer effective.
+- Buying a new rear-facing infant car seat.
+Avoid buying a used car seat; one that has been in an accident or is older is no longer effective.

-• Learn how to use the car seat before you take your baby home from the Hospital.
+- Learning how to use the car seat before you take your baby home from the hospital.

-• Have staff at your local police or fire station check your car seat installation.
+- Having staff at your local police or fire station check for the proper installation of your car seat.

 Infant CPR & First Aid